Prospective Students

 We are very excited to hear you are interested in joining ACCTION Lab!

-For Spring, Summer, and Fall 2023, our lab meetings are Mondays from 11-1 in Coffey Hall.
+For Spring 2025. our lab meetings are Thursdays from 10-12.
+When registering, please hold that time.
+For Fall 2024, our lab meetings are Mondays from 11-1 in Coffey Hall.
 To be part of this lab, you must be available at this time.
 RAs in the lab should expect to complete 4-12 hours in the lab each week, some in-person and some on their own time.

-Please email Dr. Z (zsmith5@luc.edu), Terumi Randle (trandle2@luc.edu), and Marcus Flax (mflax@luc.edu) your current resume/CV, unofficial transcript, schedule, and answers to the following questions:
+Please email Dr. Z (zsmith5@luc.edu), Marcus Flax (mflax@luc.edu), Victoria Grant (vgrant2@luc.edu), and Xenia Leviyah (xleviyah@luc.edu) your current resume/CV, unofficial transcript, schedule, and answers to the following questions:

 Tell me what your research/clinical interests are (e.g., are you interested in children, teens, adults; development of ADHD; intervention work; diagnostic assessments; statistics, etc.).

-In this lab we serve adolescents and their families who are racialized as Black and Latina/e/o in the Chicagoland area.
+In this lab we serve adolescents and their families who are Black and Latina/e/o in the Chicagoland area.
 Explain your interest in working with adolescents who hold these systemically oppressed identities.

 Describe your understanding of intersectionality of identities.